Are VPNs worth it? – That’s the main theme of this guide.

 Hide your IP address

 By masking your actual IP address, you can browse the internet anonymously.
-Also, if your actual IP address was blacklisted, you can bypass the blacklist since you are using the VPN’s server IP address.
+Also, if your actual IP address was blocklisted, you can bypass the blocklist since you are using the VPN’s server IP address.

 Protect your Digital Identity